top of page

 David Weisner

 There are no words printed in the book.
-It took me a minute to actually figure out the story and even then, I had to improvise. if you are good at telling stories based off of pictures, you'll like this.
+It took me a minute to actually figure out the story and even then, I had to improvise.
+If you are good at telling stories based off of pictures, you'll like this.
 Some pages have 6 different illustrations on them (like a photo book), all of which are a different scene.
-I don't think I could read it aloud.
+Imagination, creativity, art

 1999